ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * `task_id`, the PPM task ID.
 * `batch_interval`, the request's batch interval.
 * `agg_param`, an aggregation parameter for the VDAF being executed.

+To make a collect request, the collector issues a POST request to `[leader]/collect`, where `[leader]` is the leader's endpoint URL with a CollectReq message as the body.

 Depending on the VDAF scheme and how the leader is configured, the leader and helper may already have prepared all the reports falling within `batch_interval`